 6 weeks - 7.5-7.5 hours of lecture and 0-2 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-1.5 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Topics in Chinese History: Reading the Visual in Chinese History: Read Less [-] HISTORY 117D Topics in Chinese History: The Chinese Body: Gender and Sex, Health, and Medicine 4 Units Terms offered: Fall 2018, Spring 2013, Spring 2009 This course brings a thematic approach to the critical analysis of the "Chinese body," as constructed before the 20th century, from four main perspectives, those of (1) gender, (2) sexual activity, (3) health, and (4) medicine.
+Topics in Chinese History: Reading the Visual in Chinese History: Read Less [-] HISTORY 117D Topics in Chinese History: The Chinese Body: Gender and Sex, Health, and Medicine 4 Units Terms offered: Spring 2023, Fall 2018, Spring 2013 This course brings a thematic approach to the critical analysis of the "Chinese body," as constructed before the 20th century, from four main perspectives, those of (1) gender, (2) sexual activity, (3) health, and (4) medicine.
 A variety of sources, material and literary, attest to changing perceptions over time, through the continuing use of standard vocabulary for Yin/Yang and the Five Phases frequently masked innovations.
 Topics in Chinese History: The Chinese Body: Gender and Sex, Health, and Medicine: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer:

 6 weeks - 7.5-7.5 hours of lecture and 0-2 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-1.5 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Topics in Chinese History: The Chinese Body: Gender and Sex, Health, and Medicine: Read Less [-] HISTORY 118A Japan: Japan, Archaeological Period to 1800 4 Units Terms offered: Fall 2016, Spring 2015, Spring 2014 Emphasis on political, cultural, and intellectual history of the Early Imperial State, Japan's first military governments, early modern, and Meiji Japan: Japan, Archaeological Period to 1800: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
-Final exam required.
-Japan: Japan, Archaeological Period to 1800: Read Less [-] HISTORY 118B Japan: Japan 1800-1900 4 Units Terms offered: Fall 2021, Spring 2015, Fall 2014 Emphasis on the social and intellectual history of Japan's pre-war reconstruction.
+Topics in Chinese History: The Chinese Body: Gender and Sex, Health, and Medicine: Read Less [-] HISTORY 118A Japan: Japan, Archaeological Period to 1800 4 Units Terms offered: Fall 2016, Spring 2015, Spring 2014 Emphasis on political, cultural, and intellectual history of the Early Imperial State, Japan's first military governments, early modern, and Meiji Japan.

-Japan: Japan 1800-1900: Read More [+]
+Japan: Japan, Archaeological Period to 1800: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of

 discussion per week

 Additional Details

 Subject/Course Level: History/Undergraduate

 Grading/Final exam status: Letter grade.
 Final exam required.

-Japan: Japan 1800-1900: Read Less [-]
+Japan: Japan, Archaeological Period to 1800: Read Less [-]

-HISTORY 118C Japan: Empire and Alienation: The 20th Century in Japan 4 Units
+HISTORY 118B Japan: Japan 1800-1900 4 Units

-Terms offered: Spring 2021, Spring 2019, Spring 2018
+Terms offered: Summer 2023 Second 6 Week Session, Fall 2021, Spring 2015

-Japan's experience of the 20th century, beginning with the development of capitalism and the acquisition of an empire, and tracing the achievements and tragedy that came with Japan's emergence as a world power.
-Emphasis on social and intellectual history and on how Japan has understood itself and the world in this century.
+2013

+Emphasis on the social and intellectual history of Japan's pre-war

+reconstruction.

-Japan: Empire and Alienation: The 20th Century in Japan: Read More [+]
+Japan: Japan 1800-1900: Read More [+]

 Hours & Format

-Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week
+Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of

+discussion per week

 Summer:

+6 weeks - 7.5-7.5 hours of lecture and 0-2 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-1.5 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
+Final exam required.
+Japan: Japan 1800-1900: Read Less [-] HISTORY 118C Japan: Empire and Alienation: The 20th Century in Japan 4 Units Terms offered: Spring 2023, Spring 2021, Spring 2019 Japan's experience of the 20th century, beginning with the development of capitalism and the acquisition of an empire, and tracing the achievements and tragedy that came with Japan's emergence as a world power.
+Emphasis on social and intellectual history and on how Japan has understood itself and the world in this century.
+Japan: Empire and Alienation: The 20th Century in Japan: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: